mybonk/mybonk-wiki/BABY-RABBIT-HOLES.md

 # Things that really make a difference

-Ordered list of "basic" skills that need to be aquired to enjoy the ride.
+Ordered list of "basic" skills that need to be aquired to enjoy the ride

+(Also a cool cheat sheet page maintained here [https://github.com/ruanbekker/cheatsheets#readme](https://github.com/ruanbekker/cheatsheets#readme))

 (Also a cool cheat sheet page maintained here [https://github.com/ruanbekker/cheatsheets#readme](https://github.com/ruanbekker/cheatsheets#readme))